smallhelm/clojure-paypal-ipn/README.md

   (handle-ipn ipn-data
               (fn [ipn-data]
-                ;ipn-data is a hash map of the paypal ipn data ;Do your own processing here.
-Here are some things you aught to check:
+                ;ipn-data is a hash map of the paypal ipn data ;Here are some things you aught to check:
                 ;  - payment_status is Completed
                 ;  - receiver_id/receiver_email is yours
                 ;  - txn_id has not been previously processed